-In response to the need to extend the dialogue with investors beyond the traditional strategic presentation in London on 2018-2021 (March 16, 2018), continuing the initiatives begun in 2017218, the Chief Executive Officer discussed Eni's strategy also in New York (April 10) and Milan (April 18).
+In response to the need to extend the dialogue with investors beyond the traditional strategic presentation of the 2019-2022 Plan (March 15, 2019), the Chief Executive Officer discussed Eni's expansion strategy in the Arabian Peninsula in a field-trip, with investors and financial analysts (Abu-Dhabi, September 19, 2019).

-The "Eni on the Stock Markets" pages in the "Investors" section of Eni's website www.eni.com are constantly updated with information on dividends, share price and the major stock market indexes.
+The "Investors" section of Eni's website www.eni.com is constantly updated with information on dividends, share price and the major stock market indexes.

 The website also contains, among other things, documents relating to the Shareholders' Meeting, including the minutes of meetings and to the corporate governance system of Eni.
 The Shareholders' Meeting documentation is provided free of charge to anyone who may request it, including through the Company's website.

 A section of the website is dedicated to Eni's Corporate Governance, and the governance model is illustrated with a summary graphic as well as with additional detailed pages.
 The website also provides easy access to a considerable amount of other documentation, including this Report, previous reports and the documents referred to in the reports.

-In 2018, with a score of 93.2 Eni came first in the Webranking Europe 500 and Italy rankings, dedicated to digital corporate communication, compiled by Comprend in collaboration with Lundquist, which respectively assess the quality of online corporate communication of the European companies included in the FT Europe 500 index and of Italian companies, standing out for the transparency and completeness of their information.
-In particular, the presentation of the business strategy linked to sustainability and digitization initiatives was considered very effective.
-The Governance section also contributed to achieving this important result.
+Again in 2019, Eni was confirmed at the top of Webranking Europe 500 and Italy rankings, dedicated to digital corporate communication, compiled by Comprend in collaboration with Lundquist, which respectively assess the quality of online corporate communication of the European companies included in the FT Europe 500 index and of Italian companies, standing out for the transparency and completeness of their information.